dihedron/netcheck/README.md

   - address: www.google.com:80    # hostname:port
     protocol: tcp                 # TCP is the default: it can be omitted (see below)
     timeout: 1s                   # specify a different timeout
-    triggers:
-    - on: success                 # trigger the command when the check is successful
-      command: echo
-      args: ["it was a success"]
-      timeout: 1s                 # if the command takes more than 1s, abort
-    - on: failure                 # trigger upon failure
-      command: echo
-      args: ["it was a failure"]
   - address: www.google.com:443   # hostname:port, all the rest is the default
   - address: dns.example.com:53
     protocol: udp                 # use UDP for DNS